 Jaw or TMJ Pain

-Beyond protecting your teeth, an occlusal guard reduces or relieves the pain and tension in your jaw muscles.
-Our guards have a hard outer surface that is durable and a soft inner surface that rests comfortably against the teeth and gums.
+Beyond protecting your teeth, a nocturnal orthotic reduces or relieves the pain and tension in your jaw muscles.
+Our orthotics have a hard outer surface that is durable and a soft inner surface that rests comfortably against the teeth and gums.

 Having this cushion between your teeth can:

 - Relieve the strain and stress in your jaw muscles

 - Reduce jaw pain, tightness, and soreness